 If someone wanted to apply toxic chemicals to your fingers - the things you use to touch your face, caress your loved one's cheeks, and deliver some foods to your mouth - what would you say?

 You may be surprised to find that you may be giving an enthusiastic “yes” and/or even paying someone to do exactly that!
-While the beauty industry at large has recently been under fire for quite a while for its ingredients, one of the worst offenders could very well be nail polish!
+While the beauty industry at large has recently been under fire for its ingredients, one of the worst offenders could very well be nail polish!

 To avoid some of the most dangerous ingredients, look for polishes that boast being “8-free,” or even better, “10-free.”
 While we wish that this meant that you get 8-10 free polishes, we’re happy to settle for the explanation that they are free of eight or ten of the scariest chemicals found in most traditional nail polishes!